International Skating Union: Cooperation with other sports

 The ISU has an agreement with the Federation of International Bandy to use the same arenas.
 The cooperation between the two federations is increasing, since both have an interest in more indoor venues with large ice surfaces being built.

 Organization

 The ISU is an international sport federation recognised by the International Olympic Committee as the body globally administering figure skating and speed skating sports with the following disciplines: Speed skating, Single & Pair skating, Ice dance, Short track speed skating, and Synchronized skating.

 Whereas the individual national associations administer these sports at the national level, all international matters are under the sole jurisdiction and control of the ISU.
+The ISU has been headquartered in Lausanne, Switzerland, since 1947.
+Also in 1947, English was adopted as the ISU's official language.